S-Keddy/multimodal-forecasting-ftse100/README.md

 | Bloomberg | Analyst consensus + actual financials |
 | Bank of England / Yahoo Finance | Macro controls – base rate & FTSE 100 volatility |

+> **Note:**
+> This repository does **not** include any raw or proprietary data.
+> All datasets referenced above were accessed through their respective platforms and remain subject to each source’s **terms of use and copyright policies**.
+> Users must obtain data directly from these providers if they wish to reproduce the results.

 ### **Feature Groups**
 - **Linguistic / Stylistic:** readability, tone, pronoun framing, complexity
 - **Sentiment:** FinBERT (finance-domain BERT classifier)